 How to layer tretinoin is such a frequently asked question that I'm going to address it today.
-I received this excellent question from a reader as a blog comment and I wanted to make it into a blog post.
+I received this excellent question from a reader and I wanted to make it into a blog post.
 It takes a village!

 Dear Dr. Bailey, Thank you so much for your very informative blog.
 I have learned a lot from reading your articles, but I am still a little